 Simply put, the supra is the ultimate manifestation of Georgian food and hospitality and something that every Traveleater should hope to experience.

-Some of the links in this Georgian food guide are affiliate links.
+Some of the links in this article on Georgian food are affiliate links.
 We’ll earn a small commission if you make a booking at no added cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel and food guides.
 Thank you!

 Cover photo by Roxana.
 Stock images via Depositphotos.